The Critics’ Corner

 Balzac needed the money.
 Scholars, ever a killjoy lot, have shown that whenever Balzac’s characters try to do sums, they get the arithmetic wrong.
 Balzac was great at writing books, just not at keeping them — especially when it came to balancing his own checkbook.

-Product placement is practically a hallowed institution any more.
+Product placement is practically a hallowed institution these days.
 Fantasy trilogies have become the norm because they promote themselves.
 And we can hardly settle down to watch a TV drama without seeing the latest — or at least last year’s — laptop computers prominently displayed.
 In the series Numb3rs, among others, the characters were forever cranking away on Macs and PC’s — at the same time, can you believe?
 Did those computers just happen to be lying about on the set?
 And what brand of soft drink do any TV characters apparently consume?
 Not a can that someone happened to cadge from a studio vending machine, of that I think we can be sure.

 We sometimes receive stories in which, for example, a character swigs a certain brand of beer.
 We blow the whistle on that.
 Is the brand important enough to the plot that it needs to be named?
 If not, let’s not name it.
 If the author is getting paid for it, like Balzac, fair enough, but where’s our piece of the action?
 Where does Bewildering Stories go to get its slice of the pie?